peterjmarko/llm-narrative-framework/docs/CONTRIBUTING.md

     ```bash
     pdm run cz bump --changelog
     ```
-    This command reads all commits since the last tag, determines the correct version increment (patch, minor, or major), updates `pyproject.toml` and `docs/CHANGELOG.md`, and creates a new commit and tag for the release.
-If you want to see the detailed commit message in the changelog, add it manually by copying it from change.txt and pasting it right below the latest commit message.
+    This command reads all commits since the last tag, determines the correct version increment (patch, minor, or major), updates `pyproject.toml` and `docs/CHANGELOG.md`, and creates a new commit and tag.

+3.  **(Manual Step) Update Changelog Details:**
+    The `bump` command only adds the commit *header* to `CHANGELOG.md`.
+To include the full commit body for clarity, you must add it manually.

+    a.
+View the last few commits using `git log -n 3` (or more).
+    b.
+Find and copy the full commit message (header and body) for the relevant `feat`, `fix`, or `refactor` commit(s) you want to document.
+    c.
+Paste the message(s) into `docs/CHANGELOG.md` under the appropriate version heading.
+    d.
+Amend the release commit to include this documentation update:
+       ```bash
+       # Stage the changelog change
+       git add docs/CHANGELOG.md

+       # Attach it to the last commit without changing the message
+       git commit --amend --no-edit
+       ```

 ### 6. Submit a Pull Request